bytebase/bytebase.com-old/content/blog/database-cicd-best-practice.md

 Once you’ve defined your organization’s R&D processes, it’s time to get down to business.

-### Introducing VCS for Script Change Management
+### Introducing VCS for Change Script Management #GitOps

 The first thing is to get your SQL scripts in order - SQL is code, too.
 And it makes sense to use a version control system (VCS) such as GitLab or GitHub to manage SQL.
 To ensure manageability, we need to structure the SQL scripts in the VCS in a way that makes sense.

 **By project**

 For organizations using decentralized iteration, most of the time, each database belongs to a specific application, which can be seen as the management boundary.
 Bytebase uses this model, i.e. managing the database by application project, which is in line with the habits of most organizations.
-A good practice to categorize change scripts is by application project name, as the root directory.
+A good practice to group change scripts is by application project name, as the root directory.
 These scripts can be stored in their respective application code repositories or in a single code repository, depending on the organization’s management habits.

 **By change batch**

-For organizations with centralized iterations, since each batch of changes may involve multiple applications and these scripts are interrelated and affect each other, it’s better to store change scripts categorized by batch in VCS rather than by application, which means that each batch directory contains change scripts for multiple databases.
-For easy management, it is recommended to categorize scripts by environment or database name.
+For organizations with centralized iterations, since each batch of changes may involve multiple applications and these scripts are interrelated and affect each other, it’s better to store change scripts grouped by batch in VCS rather than by application, which means that each batch directory contains change scripts for multiple databases.
+For easy management, it is recommended to group scripts by environment or database name.
 In Bytebase, it is recommended to group the scripts by application to manage database review access.

 ![](/static/blog/database-cicd-best-practice/script-change-management.webp)